-158. Inspectors will pay particular attention to whether the most able pupils are making progress towards attaining the highest standards and achieving as well as they should across the curriculum.
+221. Inspectors will pay particular attention to whether the most able pupils are making progress towards attaining the highest standards and achieving as well as they should across the curriculum.
 They will also consider whether the most able pupils are receiving the support they need to reach their full potential.
-For example, inspectors will consider whether a large enough proportion of pupils who had the highest attainment at the end of key stage 2 in English and mathematics achieve A\/A GCSE grades in these subjects by the age of 16 and whether enough current pupils are on track to do so.
+For example, inspectors will consider whether a large enough proportion of pupils who had the highest attainment at the end of key stage 2 in English and mathematics achieve the top grades at GCSE in these subjects by the age of 16 and whether enough current pupils are on track to do so.
+If performance information is limited due to small group size, inspectors should gather a wide range of other evidence to determine whether the school is providing effectively for the most able pupils, including reviewing pupils' work and talking to pupils and teachers.